-When I brought my new spiralizer home, Graham’s comment was ‘Not another gadget – you don’t use the ones you already have’.
+When I first brought my new spiralizer home, Graham's comment was 'Not another gadget - you don't use the ones you already have'.

 I thought that was rather unfair, as I DO use all my gadgets, with the exception of the deep fat fryer, which he has claimed for himself anyway to boil up his fishing bait.

 Joking aside, a spiralizer is a great tool and such fun to use.
 It turns vegetables into spaghetti-like strands in the blink of an eye.
 It comes with different sized blades to you can make thinner or fatter noodles from veggies – perhaps I should call them voodles.